ashtneoi/bakery/README.md

 ## What is it?

-It's a tiny template engine for Python.
+It's a tiny template engine for Python 2 and 3.
 The implementation is single-module, cross-platform (I think), and dependency-free, and the language is small enough to learn in a few minutes.
 That may or may not be a good thing, but it works for me so maybe it'll work for you.

 ## Is it stable?